-Program Minimum High School Requirements Other Requirements Bachelor of Architecture Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: Bachelor of Science in Architectural Studies - Building Information Modeling A minimum overall average score of 10 out of 20 5.0 in Academic IELTS/Equivalent.
-Mathematics Requirement Bachelor of Science in Architectural Studies - Sustainability Minimum score of 10 in the Mathematics subject.
-Minimum of 600 score in EmSAT in Mathematics; or Pass a non-credit Precalculus (MTH 012) course in the first semester.
-Bachelor of Science in Interior Design Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: • A minimum overall average score of 10 out of 20
+Program Minimum High School Requirements Other Requirements Bachelor of Architecture Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: Minimum of 1100 Score in EmSAT in Bachelor of Science in • A minimum overall average score of 10 English Language or Architectural Studies - Building out of 20 • 5.0 in Academic IELTS/Equivalent.
+Information Modeling Mathematics Requirement Minimum score of 10 in the Bachelor of Science in Mathematics subject.
+Architectural Studies - • Minimum of 600 score in EmSAT in Sustainability Mathematics; or Pass a non-credit Precalculus (MTH 012) course in the first semester.
+Bachelor of Science in Interior Fulfillment of high school equivalency English Language Proficiency Design requirement of the Ministry of Education Requirement in the UAE: • Minimum of 1100 Score in EmSAT in • A minimum overall average score of 10 English Language or out of 20 • 5.0 in Academic IELTS/Equivalent.